Chapter 2 Microbiology

 Biofilms are mainly composed of microbial cells and EPS.
 EPS can represent 50% to 90% of the total organic carbon of biofilms and can be considered the primary matrix material of biofilms.
 EPS can vary in chemical and physical properties, but is primarily composed of polysaccharides.

-Biofilm-associated organisms also differ from their planktonic (freely suspended) counterparts in the genes that are transcribed.
 The solid-liquid interface between a surface and an aqueous medium (e.g. water, blood) provides an ideal environment for the attachment and growth of microorganisms.

 The basic structural unit of the biofilm is the microcolony.
 The proximity of cells within the microcolony (or between microcolonies) provides an ideal environment for the creation of nutrient gradients, gene exchange, and quorum sensing.
 Because microcolonies can be composed of multiple species, cycling of various nutrients (e.g., nitrogen, sulfur, and carbon) through redox reactions can easily occur in aquatic biofilms and soil.